whoenig/crazyflie_cpp/README.md

 # Crazyflie_cpp

 Standalone C++ library to use the Crazyflie quadrotor.
-This will be eventually used as submodule in crazyflie_ros.
+This is used in crazyflie_ros, and crazyflie_tools, but can also be used for other custom applications.

 ## Build